matwerber1/aws-alexa-smart-home-demo/README.md

 9. After a few moments, verify that your ESP32 is connected to AWS either via the white LED or via the messages in the MOS console.

+### Test your ESP32 smart thermostat

-10. Navigate to the `alexa-smart-home-demo` CloudFormation stack, choose **Update stack**, and modify the parameter UsePhysicalDevice to have a value of `true`; deploy your updated stack.
+1. Navigate to the `alexa-smart-home-demo` CloudFormation stack, choose **Update stack**, and modify the parameter UsePhysicalDevice to have a value of `true`; deploy your updated stack.

-11. Within AWS IoT, open the device shadow of your smart home's AWS Thing in the device registry and view the device shadow.
+2. Within AWS IoT, open the device shadow of your smart home's AWS Thing in the device registry and view the device shadow.

-12. Notice that the device is updated the reported state's temperature, humidity, and up-time.
+3. Notice that the device is updated the reported state's temperature, humidity, and up-time.

-13. Press the thermostat mode button on the ESP32 and notice that the mode (via red and blue LEDs) changes on the device and that the reported state changes in the IoT shadow.
+4. Press the thermostat mode button on the ESP32 and notice that the mode (via red and blue LEDs) changes on the device and that the reported state changes in the IoT shadow.

-14. Manually edit the IoT device shadow by adding the following section to the shadow document:
+5. Manually edit the IoT device shadow by adding the following section to the shadow document:

-    * Note - replace "COOL" with either "HEAT" or "OFF", if your device is already in COOL mode
+    Note - replace "COOL" with either "HEAT" or "OFF", if your device is already in COOL mode

     ```
     "desired": {